shaunwang1350/MyersBriggsMLProject/README.md

 - Create a Machine Learning model that is able to predict the personality type based on the writing input

 ## Machine Leaning Model
-*1. Which model and why*
+*1. Which models*
-- We choose Random Forest model.
-- Random Forest model is a good fit for our data structure (tabular).
-It can produce a result much faster compared to Neural Network model.
-- Among other model options, SVM is our second choice, but it requires the feature to be straight forward while ours is not.
-Logistics regression works well with a smaller dataset but our dataset will have thousands of features and observations.
-- For learning purposes, we will also try out these model options and compare their accuracy.
+- We tried five different models, Logistics Regression, Neural Network, Random Forest, Linear SVC, LinearSVC with KBInsDiscretizer.
+- So far, the Linear SVC produced the best result in terms of f1-score and accuracy.

 *2. How to train the model*
 - We will use `train_test_split` to split the data into `X_train`, `X_test`, and `y_all_train`, `y_all_test`.